 §§ Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-There is no requirement for the Sub-Fund to invest in sustainable investments in transitional and enabling activities investments with an environmental objective that do for environmentaly economic activities not take into account the criteria under the EU

-Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
+There is no requirement for the Sub-Fund to invest in sustainable investments in transitional and enabling activities indexes to measure whether the financial product attains the investment objective.